akashdas031/OnlineLibrary/README.md

     "authorName" : "Kathe Siera" }
     -  file :A pdf file for the book
     - imageFile : A image file of type JPG,JPEG and PNG

+End Points :
+- To Add a Book : localhost:6574/book/v1/addBook
+- To get All Books : localhost:6574/book/v1/getAllBooks
+- To get Single Book : localhost:6574/book/v1/getSingleBook/< YOUR BOOK ID >
+- To Update a Book : localhost:6574/book/v1/updateBook/<Your Book ID >
+- To Delete a Book : localhost:6574/book/v1/deleteBook/<Your Book ID >